bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Wait 20 secs, remove visually hidden image." />
 </p>

-So I&apos;m just going to click in the curly braces there.
-What am I going to do here?
+<p>So I&apos;m just going to click in the curly braces there.
+What am I going
+to do here?
 I&apos;m going to do this content.
 Got class list.
 Done.
 I move, I think that works.
 I think I did that right.
 Visually hidden.
 You can spell that, right?
 So that should wait 20 milliseconds and remove the visually hidden class on their.
 Alright, we&apos;re ready to give this a try.
 You&apos;ll notice that there&apos;s a terrible bug that we need to fix.
-But it should be mostly working and then we&apos;ll fix the bug.
+But it should be mostly working and then we&apos;ll fix the bug.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 265. test, bug in the function (159) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">